react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

 Based on the works of [react-typescript-guide] and <a href="https://github.com/StrikeForceZero/react-typescript-boilerplate"> typescript fork </a>(which was for previous versions)

+Check the [web application](https://github.com/International-Slackline-Association/Rankings-UI) to see the boilerplate in action and see how to use the typescript in this boilerplate in a more advanced way.

 ### Key Notes

 **Styled Components:** To be able to type styled components you must import from `styles/styled-components` instead of `styled-components` directly.
 Exports are explicitly typed.